 Q: Is cream of tartar the same as baking powder?
 A: No, cream of tartar is not the same as baking powder.
 Baking powder is a complete leavening agent that contains both an acid (usually cream of tartar) and a base (baking soda).
 Cream of tartar can be used as an ingredient in homemade baking powder.

 Q: Are there any side effects of using cream of tartar?
 A: Cream of tartar is generally safe for most people when used in moderation.
-However, excessive consumption may cause digestive upset or electrolyte imbalances.
+That said, excessive consumption may cause digestive upset or electrolyte imbalances.
 It's always best to use it as directed in recipes and consult with a healthcare professional if you have any concerns.

 Conclusion